 • And more...Log into Microsoft 365 with your University of Bath username and password to view all of the applications that are available to you.

 How do students use it effectively?

-Office 365 can support students in their studies during their time at the University of Bath.
+Microsoft 365 can support students in their studies during their time at the University of Bath.
 Familiar programs such as Word (for word processing), Outlook (for emails) and Excel (for data and calculations) are supplemented by applications that enhance teamwork and productivity.
-For example, OneDrive is a cloud storage platform that makes work available wherever you are and OneNote is a note taking tool that works across multiple devices.
+For example, OneDrive is a cloud storage platform that makes work available wherever you are and OneNote is a note-taking tool that works across multiple devices.
 Students who have group projects could take advantage of using Teams as the tool is designed to make collaboration easier by bring together various productivity tools into one place.